RMITLibrary/easy_cite/markdown/chicagoa.md

 <!-- first accordion item -->
 ###### start-subtype-content

-**Important: this is a guide only.** To avoid losing marks:

-- Confirm referencing requirements with your lecturer.

-- Use The Chicago Manual of Style.
-17th ed.
-Chicago: University of Chicago Press, 2017 to clarify referencing rules or if you need more examples.
-This guide is based on <a href="https://rmit.primo.exlibrisgroup.com/permalink/61RMIT_INST/1adn3cm/alma9921991311601341" target="_blank">The Chicago manual of style.
-17th edition.</a> (opens in a new tab).
+The Chicago referencing style is widely used in art, design, architecture, music, history and humanities subjects.
+The Chicago Manual of Style includes detailed advice on citing and referencing sources used in these disciplines, including artworks, live performances and historical sources, as well as commonly-used source types such as books, journal articles and websites.

+This guide is based on <a href="https://rmit.primo.exlibrisgroup.com/permalink/61RMIT_INST/1adn3cm/alma9921991311601341">The Chicago Manual of Style 17th edition</a>.
+Please refer to this manual if you need more examples than those included in this guide, or if you need clarification.

-There are two formats of referencing within the Chicago Style.
-One is **notes and bibliography** (Chicago A) and the other is **author-date** style (Chicago B).
-This guide provides examples and advice for **notes and bibliography only**.
-Notes and bibliography uses a numerical system of footnotes or endnotes.
+There are two formats of referencing within the Chicago referencing style.
+One is **notes and bibliography (Chicago A)** and the other is **author-date (Chicago B)**.
+This guide provides examples and advice for the **notes and bibliography** format.

+The **notes and bibliography** format uses a **numerical** system of footnotes or endnotes.
 Footnotes require the writer to mark the in-text citation with a superscript number and provide a reference citation within the footnote.
 Throughout the document, citations are numbered in sequential order.
-A bibliography should be included at the end of the document, preferably in alphabetical order.
+A bibliography is included at the end of the document in **alphabetical** order.

-**Footnotes/ Endnotes** : Footnotes or endnotes are numbered and correspond to note reference numbers in the text.

-**Bibliography** : A bibliography is the term used for a list of resources consulted (e.g. books, articles, websites) when writing an assignment.

-For examples and advice regarding **author-date style** of Chicago, please see [RMIT Easy Cite referencing tool - Chicago B: Author-Date 17th ed.](index.php?styleguide=styleguide-5#stn-0).
+**Important:** this is a guide only.
+To avoid losing marks, confirm referencing requirements with your educators.

 ###### end-subtype-content